 Yajna – Vedic Fire Ceremony

 Shoshoni stands out as one of the only centers in the U.S. with a traditional Vedic fire temple, built according to ancient principles.
 Shoshoni Yogis have been dedicated to this daily practice since the Fire Temple was built in 1999.
 To inaugurate the Temple, residents performed a 108-day fire ceremony, offering mantras to the fire 24 hours a day.
 Many holidays are celebrated with yajna, including Navaratri and Shivaratri.

-Overnight retreat guests may practice Yajna at Shoshoni every day 5:30-7:00am.
+Overnight retreat guests may practice Yajna fire ceremony at Shoshoni every day 5:30-7:00am.
 In the summer, Saturday evening meditation is done in the Fire Temple as well.